strets123/frictionless-pres/PITCHME.md

 * Download and preprocess data and images
 * Run some deep learning to find patterns
 * Present the results in a ui allowing update of tags
-* Make the updates available again in a standardised format

 ---